Kid Klown in Crazy Chase: Gameplay

-In the Game Boy Advance re-release, the developers added 11 new levels and four unlockable mini-games, as well as a multi-player mode.
+In the Game Boy Advance re-release, the developers added 11 new levels and four unlockable mini-games.

 Development and release

 Kid Klown in Crazy Chase was developed and published by Kemco for the Super NES and Game Boy Advance platforms.
 While the Super NES version was first released in Europe in 1995, in North America in September 1994, and in Japan on October 21, 1994, the Game Boy Advance re-release was released in October 21 and 23, 2002 in Europe and North America, respectively.

 The Game Boy Advance version was first revealed at E3 2001, where Kemco commented that the current build was 60% complete and would be released in Summer 2001 for Japan and November 2001 for North America.
 Both releases were delayed several times and the Japanese version ultimately canceled.
 Before release, it was featured at both E3 2002 and the 2002 Tokyo Game Show.